ml4a/ml4a/recurrent_neural_networks.md

 }

 # matrix form
-# only five characters, so the vectors only need to have five components
+# the example uses only five kinds of characters,
+# so the vectors only need to have five components,
+# and since the input phrase has seven characters,
+# the matrix has seven vectors.
 [
     [0, 0, 1, 0, 0], # c
     [1, 0, 0, 0, 0], # a